jcerdenia/joshuacerdenia/README.md

 ### Hi, I'm Joshua.

-I'm a software developer working primarily with JavaScript frameworks such as React, Angular, and Node.
+I'm a software developer working primarily with JavaScript frameworks such as React, Angular, and NestJS.
 I'm also interested in Android development with Kotlin.
 Lately I'm getting more into Python.

 Outside tech, I'm a composer of chamber and orchestral music.
 Find me at [cerdenia.com](https://cerdenia.com) (music) and [garden.cerdenia.com](https://garden.cerdenia.com) (everything else).